RyanLua/Satchel/docs/index.md

     ---

-    Built for speed, Satchel is less than 0.1 MB and extremely performant.
-As fast, if not faster than the default backpack.
+    Built for speed and ultra-lightweight.
+Satchel is takes less than 0.1 MB of space and is as fast, if not faster than the default backpack.

     [:material-arrow-right: Benchmarks](benchmarks.md)